KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <br>

 DOF vs Mobility
-- If the DOF of a manipulator is more than that ideal or based on the calculation indicates a Redundant Manipulator, it will be called MOBILITY.
+- If the DOF of a manipulator is more than the ideal or based on the calculation indicates a Redundant Manipulator, it will be called **MOBILITY**.

 <br>